Geographic Distribution and Habitat

 Visual cues, such as displays of branch-shaking and open-mouthed bared teeth are used in low intensity agonistic encounters.
 Branch-shaking between males is accompanied by vocalizations and helps to maintain proper spacing between groups at sleeping locations during the night and in the morning.

 Females reach sexual maturity at about 5 years of age and males at 7 years.
-Females exhibit sexual swelling, in which her genitals appear to be pink or red.
-It is not certain if there is reproductive seasonality in proboscis monkeys, but in western Borneo there are some indications that they mate most during mid-year and give birth from March-May near the end of the rainy season.
+Females exhibit sexual swelling, in which their genitals appear to be pink or red.
+It is not certain if there is reproductive seasonality in proboscis monkeys, but in western Borneo, there are some indications that they mate most during mid-year and give birth from March-May near the end of the rainy season.
 Populations of proboscis monkeys at different locations may have different birth seasons and mating seasons.
 Copulation is initiated by females.
 Males may also initiate copulation, but much less frequently than females.
 Females initiate copulation by puckering her lips, shaking her head, or presenting her rump to the male.

 After a gestation period of five and a half months, a single infant is born.
 Births usually occur at night or in the early morning.
 The female sits on a tree branch during birthing and afterward she consumes the placenta.